Skip to main content

 Is there more than one type of death?

 In reality, there is only one type of actual death which every individual and living being undergoes, it is absolutely irreversible and leads to the decomposition of the body.
 Brain death and other types of deaths are concepts.
 The question of whether brain death equates to Islāmic death prompts reflection on the broader concept of death, transcending religious boundaries.
 Simplifying the discourse by focusing on the universal human understanding of death may facilitate a clearer understanding.
-Defining death or delineating when life begins may unnecessarily complicate the debate.
+Trying to define actual death or delineating when life begins may unnecessarily complicate the debate.

 Considering the various types of death, such as social, spiritual, and medical, underscores the importance of contextualizing the question of brain death within the appropriate framework.
 The self-fulfilling prophecy inherent in the brain death approach warrants scrutiny, as it defines death based on features exclusive to brain death itself, leading to inherent contradictions.